is now available! Read about the new features and fixes from September.

 Auto detect tasks

 Select Terminal from the top-level menu, run the command Configure Tasks, then select the type of task you'd like to run.
-This will generate a tasks.json file with content like the following.
+This generates a tasks.json file with content like the following.
 See the Tasks documentation for more details.

 {